openintentsframework/oif-specs/README.md

 ## Contributing

 - Propose changes via pull request with rationale and, where applicable, example payloads.
-- Keep OpenAPI and TypeScript interfaces in sync.
+- Modify TypeScript schemas in `schemas/typescript/types.ts` and run `npm run generate:openapi` to update the OpenAPI spec.
 - Favor explicit types and self-explanatory naming.
 Avoid ambiguous or protocol-specific jargon without a definition.

 ## License